Updated June 30, 2023

-- Horizontal: If we create a horizontal slider then the value can be selected by moving the indicator from left to right or vice-versa like normal horizontal looks like.
+- Horizontal: If we create a horizontal slider, the value can be selected by moving the indicator from left to right or vice-versa, like normal horizontal looks.

-In the scale method what it does internally is it will create a graphical object for us and this graphical object is nothing but an indicator or a knob we can say.
-By the use of this object we can move the indicator left, right, top, bottom depends upon the orientation of the slider.
+In the scale method, what it does internally is it will create a graphical object for us, and this graphical object is nothing but an indicator or a knob, we can say.
+By using this object, we can move the indicator left, right, top, and bottom depending on the orientation of the slider.
 We can choose the orientation while calling this scaling method.
-This method also takes the parent object as Tkinter which is responsible to create a window for us for GUI.
+This method also takes the parent object as Tkinter, which is responsible for creating a window for us for GUI.
 Now we see one practice example to use this slider in our GUI application which will be helpful for beginners also to understand how to proceed with its use.
 See below;

 from Tkinter import * parent = Tk() sli = Scale(parent, from_=10, to=20, orient=HORIZONTAL) sli.pack() mainloop()

 In the above example, we are creating one slider here.
 In order to use this, we need to import the Tkinter module into our program because the scale is an object available inside this module only.
-To import this we are using the import statement here as fromTkinter import *.
+To import this, we are using the import statement here as fromTkinter import *.
 After this, we are creating the Tkinter object to assign its method and object to create the GUI.
-Immediately after this we are calling the Scale method here and passing all the necessary parameters here which will be required to create a graphical object for us.
-Also, we are required to pass the parent Tk object inside the method.
-At the end we are calling the mainloop method to initialize the window, before this we are also calling the pack method which will be specified a position got the graphical object on the screen.
+In the end, we are calling the mainloop method to initialize the window; before this, we are also calling the pack method, which will be specified the position got the graphical object on the screen.

 This Scala takes a lot of parameters while calling it.
-This includes all the necessary parameters which are required to create a slider on GUI.
 We can assign even color to our slider by proving value to its one of the parameters in the constructor.
-We will discuss all the parameters in details see below with its syntax;
+We will discuss all the parameters in detail.
+See below for its syntax;

 Scale(parent, bg, fg, bd, command, orient, from_, to, ..)

-- Orient: This parameter is used to assign the orientation for the slider it can be either of the two horizontal or vertical.
+- Orient: This parameter is used to assign the orientation for the slider.
+It can be either of two horizontal or vertical.

 - label: This parameter is used to assign a label for this widget.

-- state: This parameter is responsible to make our slider unresponsive or responsive.
+- state: This parameter is responsible for making our slider unresponsive or responsive.

 - from: This parameter decides the starting value for the slider.